 Risk Factors for Gambling Problems

-Now, this is the really interesting part when talking about gambling gender statistics, and specifically discussing gambling risk factors.
+Now, this is the really interesting part when talking about gambling gender statistics, specifically discussing gambling risk factors.

 What is it in one’s immediate environment that determines if a person will become addicted to gambling?

 While no specific gambling risk factors have been isolated with indisputable scientific evidence, the general consensus has been to limit exposure to gambling products among underage individuals.

 In the United Kingdom, Spain, and Italy, gambling advertisement has been reduced or completely prohibited.
 Of course, exposure is not the only risk factor to consider here.

 According to a study by Clarke D on voluntary risk-taking, there is a gender trace in why gambling addiction tends to manifest more often in men than it does in women.

 It all boils down to men’s inclination for risk-taking.
 In his study, Clarke argues that addiction works in much the same way.
 He takes into consideration men’s overrepresentation in car accidents as an example of this risk-taking culture among men.

 Other studies explain differences in gambling addiction in genders citing the higher sensation seeking in men.
 Yet another trait determining how men and women approached gambling was the expected outcome by both genders.

 In a study conducted by Harris C, Jenkins M in 2006, the scientists established that men were more likely to perceive positive outcomes from gambling whereas women feared negative outcomes instead.